HOW TO USE

 when can i have sex or use contraception again?

-If you are going to your healthcare provider for contraception after an abortion, it's important to know that your pregnancy test will likely be positive for 4-6 weeks.
+If someone goes to their healthcare provider for contraception after an abortion, it's important to know that the pregnancy test will likely be positive for 4-6 weeks.

-When you feel up to it, you can resume regular activities such as having sex, swimming, using tampons or cups, bathing, exercising, and heavy lifting.
-There is no added risk of infection from these activities.
+There are no restrictions when it comes to when someone can resume regular activities such as having sex, swimming, using tampons or cups, bathing, exercising, and heavy lifting.
+These activities can be started the day after an abortion or miscarriage as there is no added risk of infection from these activities.
+People should listen to their bodies throughout the process.

-If you have an IUD in place, it may need to be removed before a medication abortion.
+An IUD may need to be removed before a medication abortion.

 Bleeding disorders